Smith-Culhane House

 The Smith-Culhane House is a private house located at 8569 Lake Street in Port Austin, Michigan.
 It was listed on the National Register of Historic Places in 2001.
-It is now operated as a bed and breakfast, the Lake Street Manor.
+It was previously operated as a bed and breakfast, the Lake Street Manor, but was converted back to a private residence in 2021.

 History

 Richard Smith was born in Roxburghshire, Scotland 1840 and immigrated to Peterborough, Ontario in 1857.
 He moved to Auburn, New York three years later, and then to Port Austin in 1865.
 Smith purchased a 120-acre parcel of land, and was elected Huron County Surveyor in 1866 and county register of deeds and clerk in 1868.
 In 1870 he purchased the plot of land on which this house sits, and likely built the house in about 1871.
 In 1873, the Huron County seat moved to Bad Axe, and Smith, still serving as register and clerk, moved with it.
 When his last term ended in 1877, he moved back to Port Austin.
 In 1883, he returned to Bad Axe, and sold this house to Cornelius Culhane in 1885.